-BCTS (Stuart-Nechako Business Area, Vanderhoof District) has rated the stream crossing at Sutherland43.5km as a high priority for replacement under the FIA Fish Passage Activity criteria.
+BCTS (Stuart-Nechako Business Area, Vanderhoof District) has rated the stream crossing at Dipper 0.7km as a high priority for replacement under the FIA Fish Passage Activity criteria.
 Fish presence, habitat quality and passage restrictions were confirmed by Avison Management in 2008.
 Engineered site plans and general arrangements were prepared by DWB Consulting Services Ltd in the summer of 2009.
-The existing crossing is a 1400mm CMP with 2m fill.
-The proposed design is for a 4270 x 1840 x 21000 open bottom arch on concrete footings.
+The existing crossing is a 900mm CMP and an 800mm overflow CMP with 1.2m fill.
+The proposed design is for a 4270 x 1840 x 18000 open bottom arch on concrete footings.
 Stream crossing replacement is planned for October 2009.